Authentication

 Fingerprint user verifier

 The fingerprint authenticator is supported only on Android devices.
 The SDK supports the fingerprint authenticator to handle older Android OS versions that do not support the biometric authentication.
-If the biometric authenticator is supported by the operating system, we recommend to use the fingerprint authenticator.
+If the biometric authenticator is supported by the operating system, we recommend to use that authenticator, and not to allow class 2 sensors for maximum security.
+This means that only the fingerprint will be available as an authentication method of the biometric authenticator.

 Fingerprint user verification